 (Picture above) In the back row, left to right, are: Baroness Eliza Manningham-Buller, LG, DCB; Edward Hartill OBE; Professor David Croisdale-Appleby OBE; Mr John Stone; Professor Wendy Thomson CBE.
 In the front row, pictured left to right, are: Maureen Boylan MBE; Her Royal Highness The Princess Royal; April Ashley MBE.

 The honorary degrees were presented by the University’s Chancellor, Her Royal Highness The Princess Royal, at the University of London’s Foundation Day.
-This year’s evening ceremony, which took place in Bloomsbury’s Senate House, marks the 181st anniversary of the creation of the University of London by Royal Charter on 28 November 1836.
+This year’s evening ceremony, which took place in Bloomsbury’s Senate House, marked the 183rd anniversary of the creation of the University of London by Royal Charter on 28 November 1836.

-The five remarkable individuals have all made huge contributions to public life and the University in very different ways;
+The six remarkable individuals, who received honours last night, have all made substantial contributions to public life and the University in very different ways.

 April Ashley MBE was a successful fashion model and actress but her route to these achievements was not straightforward.
 In 1960, at 25, she had undergone one of the first gender reassignment surgeries in Morocco, leaving her male life behind her to come one of the world’s first visible LGBT icons.
 Ashley was finally legally recognised as female in 2005 and issued with a new birth certificate.
 She was awarded an MBE in 2012 for services to transgender equality, had an exhibition in Museum of Liverpool about her life which led her to become an honorary citizen of Liverpool.
 Ashley was awarded a lifetime achievement honour at the European Diversity Awards in 2014.
 Ms Ashley was awarded a Doctor of Literature honoris causa.